jaimemartinezd/Brain_Tumor_CNN/README.md

 ### ✏️ Author

-This project was developed by Jaime Martinez as a practice exercise in Computer Vision and Deep Learning.
+This project was developed by Jaime Martinez as a practice exercise in Deep Learning.

 ---